UniversalDependencies/UD_Indonesian-PUD/README.md

 # Acknowledgments

-* The original treebank was built by Google for the CoNLL 2018 shared task in Zeman et al. (2018), based on McDonald at al (2013).
-We are greatful to the many people who made this dataset possible: Fernando Pereira, Hans Uszkoreit, Aljoscha Burchardt, Vivien Macketanz, Ali Elkahky, Abhijit Barde, Tolga Kayadelen, ...
+* The original treebank was built by Google for the CoNLL 2018 shared task in Zeman et al. (2018), based on method proposed by McDonald et al. (2013).
+We are greatful to the many people who made this dataset possible: Fernando Pereira, Hans Uszkoreit, Aljoscha Burchardt, Vivien Macketanz, Ali Elkahky, Abhijit Barde, and Tolga Kayadelen.

 * The treebank was revised manually by Alfina et al. (2019) and Alfina et al (2020) from Universitas Indonesia (UI).
 We thank the contributors of the revision project of the Indonesian PUD:
-  * Designers of the Indonesian annotation guidelines: Ika Alfina, Daniel Zeman, Arawinda Dinakaramani
+  * Designers of the Indonesian annotation guidelines: Ika Alfina, Daniel Zeman, and Arawinda Dinakaramani.
-  * Annotators: Ika Alfina, Arawinda Dinakaramani, Muhammad Yudistira Hanifmuti, Jessica Naraiswari Arwidarasti, Yogi Lesmana Sulestio
+  * Annotators: Ika Alfina, Arawinda Dinakaramani, Muhammad Yudistira Hanifmuti, Jessica Naraiswari Arwidarasti, and Yogi Lesmana Sulestio.

 ## References